University of Tulsa: Museums and libraries

-At the top of Deitler Commons sits one of the campus' most notable landmarks, the McFarlin Library, named after Robert and Ida McFarlin, the library's primary benefactors.
-The McFarlins had only one stipulation with their gift: that the view of Downtown Tulsa from McFarlin could never be blocked.
-Groundbreaking ceremonies took place on May 3, 1929, and the edifice was dedicated on June 1, 1930.
-The library continued to grow over the years, adding a five-story addition in 1967, an underground stacks area in by 1979, and technology wing in 2007.
-The library contains over two million items.

-Currently, the library's Department of Special Collections and University Archives houses over twelve million archival items and has over a thousand collections on a wide-ranging array of topics including 20th-century British, Irish, and American literature, which includes the world's second largest collection of materials by James Joyce.
+The library's Department of Special Collections and University Archives houses over 12 million archival items and has over 1,000 collections on a wide-ranging array of topics including 20th-century British, Irish, and American literature, which includes the world's second-largest collection of materials by James Joyce.
 It also houses the papers of Nobel Prize winners V.S.
 Naipaul and Doris Lessing, as well as novelists and poets Jean Rhys, Eliot Bliss, David Plante, Anna Kavan, and Stevie Smith, just to name a few.
-In addition to these famous novelists, McFarlin Library's houses the papers of Congresswoman Alice Mary Robertson, literary critic Richard Ellmann, comic book innovator E. Nelson Bridwell, Cherokee Principal Chief J.B.
+In addition to these famous novelists, McFarlin Library houses the papers of Congresswoman Alice Mary Robertson, literary critic Richard Ellmann, comic book innovator E. Nelson Bridwell, Cherokee Principal Chief J.B.
 Milam, and writer/sexologist Edward Charles, among others.
 The Department of Special Collections also contains a vast collection of books on Native American history.

-Partnership with the Gilcrease Museum
+Partnership with Gilcrease Museum

-In July 2008, the University of Tulsa took over management of the Gilcrease Museum in a public-private partnership with the City of Tulsa.
-The museum has one of the largest collections of American Western art in the world (including famous works by Frederic Remington, Thomas Moran, and others) and houses growing collections in artifacts from Central and South America.
-The museum sits on 460 acre in northwest Tulsa, a considerable distance from the main university campus.
+In July 2008, the University of Tulsa took over management of Gilcrease Museum in a public-private partnership with the City of Tulsa.
+The museum has one of the largest collections of American Western art in the world (including famous works by Frederic Remington, Thomas Moran, and others) and houses growing collections of artifacts from Central and South America.
+The museum sits on 460 acre in northwest Tulsa.

 The Bob Dylan Archive

 The Bob Dylan Archive is a collection of documents and objects relating to iconic American singer-songwriter Bob Dylan (whose mentor was Oklahoman Woody Guthrie).
 It was announced on March 2, 2016, that the archive had been acquired by the George Kaiser Family Foundation (GKFF) and the University of Tulsa.
 The university has since relinquished ownership to GKFF.
-It will be under the care of the university's Helmerich Center for American Research.